UPDATED JULY 2019

-Back in August 2016, Liquor and Gaming NSW (L&GNSW) announced they were consulting the public on proposed changes to remove red tape for small businesses and make running a trade promotion (competition or giveaway to you and I) much easier, quicker and cheaper by scrapping the need for a licence if your prize is valued at under $10,000.
+Back in August 2016, Liquor and Gaming NSW (L&GNSW), the government body who looked after competition permits and licences at the time, announced they were consulting the public on proposed changes to remove red tape for small businesses and make running a trade promotion (competition or giveaway to you and I) much easier, quicker and cheaper by scrapping the need for a licence if your prize is valued at under $10,000.

-What are the current trade promotion or competition licence requirements?
+What are the current competition licence requirements for NSW?

 What are the proposed changes?

-The review to the Lotteries and Art Unions Act 1901 encompasses a range of lotteries, raffles and games of chance run by both charities and privately owned businesses.
-It includes a number of reforms to permit requirements, penalties for non-compliance and legislative updates, but the most important change you need to be aware of for your competition is this beautiful little sentence right here:
+The review to the Lotteries and Art Unions Act 1901 (yes… 1901) encompasses a range of lotteries, raffles and games of chance run by both charities and privately owned businesses.
+It includes a number of proposed reforms to permit requirements, penalties for non-compliance and legislative updates, but the most important potential change you need to be aware of for your competition is this beautiful little sentence right here:

 “The following activities will no longer require a permit… Trade promotions with total prize value less than $10,000 (previously permits were always required)”

 Please bear in mind that this is still a proposal and the permit laws have not yet been changed (as at the time of updating in July 2019) so you still need a licence until the laws are officially changed.

 In all honesty, not a huge amount, but there have been a couple of updates.

 - As mentioned above, the management and issuing of licences have moved from Liquor and Gaming NSW to Fair Trading, read into that what you will.

 - A new piece of legislation, the Community Gaming Act 2018 No 60 has appeared on the NSW legislation website, however, as the site notes it doesn’t look as though the act has commenced and unfortunately, there’s no mention of prize pool values…